 In 2022, Victorinox celebrated 125 years of the birth of the ‘Officer’s Knife’ by releasing 9999 pieces of Limited Edition exact replicas of the first ‘Schweizer Offiziers und Sportmesser‘.

 The “Officers’ Knife” is now available in over 100 different models.
 The model Spartan has been regarded as one of the best all-purpose pocket tools for many generations.
+It is also one of the recommended models in the guide on choosing the best SAK for you.

 With its huge production capacity without compromising on quality, Victorinox has assured that anyone who wishes can own a Swiss Army Knife with the famous ‘Officier Suisse‘ written on the blade, a testament to its quality and functionality.